Which places in the DC region got the most snow?

 How snow and sleet are measured during snowstorms

-The transition from snow to sleet began earlier than expected Sunday in D.C., but the entire area still saw significant snow accumulation, ranging from 4.5 inches to nearly 9 inches.
+The transition from snow to sleet began earlier than expected Sunday in D.C., but the entire area still saw significant snow accumulation, ranging from 5 inches to nearly a foot.

-While the snowfall is pretty much over, sleet continues to accumulate Sunday afternoon on top of the snow that’s already on the ground.
+Sleet continued to accumulate Sunday afternoon on top of the snow that was already on the ground.

 So was your neighborhood in a hot spot?
-Here are the latest snow total measurements taken by National Weather Service employees:
+Here are the latest snow total measurements taken by the National Weather Service:

 Virginia